ansible/ansible-container/docs/rst/roles/galaxy.rst

 Container-Enabled Roles
 -----------------------

-Since container best-practices center around one process/service per container, and since Ansible Roles generally encompass a single function, there's a natural harmony between them.
+Since container best-practices center around one process/service per container, and since Ansible roles generally encompass a single function, there's a natural harmony between them.
 Container-enabled roles are normal Ansible roles that integrate easily with an Ansible Container project.

 A container-enabled role is one that defines a containerizable service.
-It contains a file ``meta/container.yml`` in it, containing a sane default service configuration for adding the container to a project's ``container.yml``.
+It contains a files ``meta/container.yml`` in it, containing a sane default service configuration for adding the container to a project's ``container.yml``.
 While these files are named the same, the ``container.yml`` in a container-enabled role only contains the service definition, not the rest of a complete ``container.yml``, much the same way that other files in an Ansible role are a subset of a complete playbook.

-Container-enabled roles are best added to your project using the :doc:`ansible-container install </reference/install>` command, which will add the role to your ``ansible/requirements.yml``, and modify your ``container.yml`` to include the service the role defines.
+Container-enabled roles are best added to your project using the :doc:`ansible-container install </reference/install>` command, which will add the role to the project's ``requirements.yml``, and modify ``container.yml`` to include the service defined by the role.

 .. _container_apps: